raganwald/raganwald.github.com/_posts/2017-04-19-incremental.md

 const userKey = ([user, _]) => user;
 ```

-`divideStreamBy` will apply this to each value as it comes in, and streams will be created for each distinct key.
+We plan to will apply this to each value as it comes in, and streams will be created for each distinct key.
 Then, a *transforming function* will be applied to each stream.
 Our mapping functions so far were stateless, and mapped one value to another.
 But we're going to do both of these things differently.
 Our transforming functions will have state, and they will map each value into a list of zero or one value, which will then be merged to form our resulting stream.

 Our function looks a lot like the code we wrote for extracting transitions from our single pass solution, only we don't keep the locations per user in a map, and we either return a transition in a list, or an empty list: